tylergraham117/tylergraham-site/content/Notes/- Legacy/Videos/Best By Default.md

 ### Notes

-Bloomsberg is the only real town in Pennsylvania.
+Bloomsburg is the only real town in Pennsylvania.
 If we make ourselves the only version of what we are, then we're the best by default.

 https://www.bloomsburgpa.org/
 https://en.wikipedia.org/wiki/Bloomsburg,_Pennsylvania